 2. Distract your cat when he tries to jump on the counter

-Now, we’ve done some nasty things, it’s time to make things better for your cat.
+Now, we’ve done some nasty stuff; it’s time to make things better for your cat.
 No one likes being scared, right?
 So here’s what you can do.

-As soon you notice your cat is approaching the counter, distract him.
+As soon as you notice that your cat is approaching the counter, distract him.
 You can throw a toy or kibble in the opposite direction, or you may call your cat to you.
 Pet him, give him a treat, or play with him if he responds.
-This way you will reward him for good behavior.
+This way, you will reward him for good behavior.

 3. Provide an alternative to the counter

 Cats love heights, which is one of the main reasons why they want to be on counters – besides food scraps and curiosity, of course.
-That being said, your cat needs to be elevated!
-It’s actually a necessity, and, if you think the kitchen worktops are not an option (which is okay), you should think of another place that serves this purpose.
+That being said, your cat needs to climb up!
+It’s a necessity with roots in your cat’s instincts, and, if you think the kitchen worktops are not an option (which is okay), you should think of another place that serves this purpose.

 How about a cat tree in the kitchen?
 Place it in the kitchen so your cat can see what you are doing on the counter but not where he could use it as a stepping stone to the counter.
 It may not keep your cat off the counter entirely, but it will make things a lot easier and less stressful for your cat.